vaperrin98/beautiful-jekyll/index.md

 <a name = "part1b"></a>
 ## 1.2.
 What really makes you happy
-After some visual investigation, we could think that for instance people living in inner London boroughs are happier.
-So does your housing location really defines your happiness?
+After some visual investigation, we could think that, for instance, people living in inner London boroughs are happier.
+So does your housing location really define your happiness?
 To answer this, we use different linear regression models.
 In model 1, we only tried to predict life satisfaction in function of whether the borough was located in inner or outer London.
 In model 2, we added the possible influence of health and safety in the neighborhood.
 In model 3 we additionally used the influence of employment rates and income.
 From this, we conclude the significance and thus importance of parameters defining your life satisfaction, happiness, worthwhileness and anxiety.
 -> put graph with 100%-pvalue to show significance Write conclusions